Transconnectome/ABCD-3DCNN/XAI/README.md

  * **Grad CAM** and **Occlusion Sensitivity** directory contains python script and ipython notebook for analysis pipeline

 ## What is Grad CAM?
-Grad CAM measures gradient between label (class of image) and pixels of input image.
-When you think of the process of back propagation, gradient can be said as "Total amount of effect of input K on output class C".
+Grad CAM measures gradient between output of neural networks and pixels of input image. (saliency := ∂f(x)/∂x) When you think of the process of back propagation, gradient can be said as "Total amount of effect of input K on output class C".
 If some pixels have high gradient according to output class, it could be said that these pixels have great impact on model's prediciton.
 Grad CAM++ is a variation of Grad CAM